endurantgames/cosmiclegends/src/classes/shaper.md

 Power Overwhelming

 :   Your capacity for matter control is extraordinary, even for a hero.
-    Increase your maximum Might to 15.
+    Increase your maximum Might by 5.

+TBD

+:   To be determined.

 :::::::::::::::::::::::::::::::::::::